 Good morning.
 My name is Diarmuid F. O'Scannlain, United States Circuit Judge for the Ninth Circuit with chambers in Portland, Oregon.
-I am honored that you invited me to participate in this hearing on "Rebooting the Ninth Circuit: Why Technology Cannot Solve its Problems."
+I am honored that you invited me to participate in this hearing to discuss the case for restructuring the Ninth Circuit.

 My testimony today is the latest of many in more than a decade and a half on the issue of whether to restructure the Ninth Circuit.
-Numerous bills reorganizing the Ninth Circuit have languished in past sessions of Congress, but I am pleased to see that five have been introduced or reintroduced this year alone, with an additional bill proposing further study.
+Numerous bills reorganizing the Ninth Circuit have languished in past sessions of Congress, but I am pleased to see that six have been introduced or reintroduced this session alone, with an additional bill proposing further study.
 These efforts are laudable for recognizing and directly responding to the concerns of those who have opposed restructuring until now, and for replying with sensitivity to the concerns of judges on my court.